forestgrape/coronavirus/monitor_and_control.md

 `actual_current_case_count = current_case_count * correction_factor`.

 #### On Monitor Failure
 A correction factor greater than 2 needs redesign of the case count.
 A correction factor larger than 5 combined with a death count greater than 1 per million per day I consider worrying.
-Tactics likely need to be uniform across movement areas and between them movement restrictions.
-Transmissions should be reduce and mostly prevented until a clear view is available:
+How much worrying depends how much and when the measures have been corrected/adapted.
+Transmissions should be reduce and mostly prevented until a clear view is available.
+In serious situations (possible hospital overflow), a tactics uniform across movement areas and between them movement restrictions can be necessary.

 * Pausing infections especially everything super-spreading opportunities i.e. indoor rooms.
   * closure of non essential businesses